 Unfortunately, rats are relatively common pests — and you don’t want them as a roommate.
 These animals can introduce destruction and disease inside your house.
 Nobody wants to see the remnants that rats leave behind on their kitchen countertops or smell the odors they bring with them.
 Even worse is finding damage to insulation, wiring or other structural elements of your home.

 While rats most frequently live in the attics, walls, and crawlspaces of your home, they may also enter the living spaces when their population is too high or if outside resources are scarce.
 To avoid the issues that rats bring with them, you should ensure your home is clean, organized and free of certain attractants.
-Learning about what attracts rats to your home can save you stress, worry and the costs associated with rats in your house.
+Learning about what attracts rats to your house can save you stress, worry and the costs associated with rats in your house.
 Explore six things that rats are most attracted to below.

 Call Now for Rat Removal ➔